The Institute's essay program aligns perfectly with our mission:

-The Challenge: The U.S. Naval Institute’s mission is to provide “…an independent forum for those who dare to read, think, speak, and write in order to advance the professional, literary, and scientific understanding of sea power and other issues critical to national defense.”
-The General Prize Essay Contest is an enduring endorsement of that principle and invites your participation in this open annual essay contest to discuss the most compelling and forward-thinking ideas.
-There is no restriction on theme.
-All essays are judged in the blind by the Naval Institute’s Editorial Board composed of serving Sea Service Professionals.
+The Challenge: The General Prize Essay Contest invites you to “dare to write in order to advance the professional, literary, and scientific understanding of sea power and other issues critical to national defense.”
+Participate in this open annual essay contest to discuss the most compelling issues, ideas, and solutions.
+There is no restriction on topic.
+All essays are judged in the blind by the Naval Institute’s Editorial Board composed of serving Sea Service professionals.